Japanese Solar Panel companies

 Sharp mainly sells its amorphous silicon thin film solar panels for this segment of the market.
 The wattage of Sharp thin film panels for utility market begins from 115W.
-Thin Film Solar Panels are more suited for large ground mounted solar farms which have no space constraints and where cost is more important since it saves on installation and labor costs.
+Thin Film Solar Panels are more suited for large ground mounted solar farms, which have no space constraints and where cost is more important since it saves on installation and labor costs.
 Thin Film Solar gives a better performance under high temperature and low light than normal crystalline solar panels.
 Sharp is selling a wide variety of a-Si Solar Panels with 115-135 Watt Power Ratings.

-Is one of the oldest solar panel manufacturers and is second only to Sharp amongst the Japanese companies.
+Kyocera is one of the oldest solar panel manufacturers and is second only to Sharp amongst the Japanese companies.
 It also manufactures industrial ceramics, telecommunications equipment, office document imaging equipment, electronic components, semiconductor packages, cutting tools, and components for medical and dental implant systems.
 Kyocera Solar Corp. in Japan was founded in 1996, and Kyocera Solar, Inc. in the U.S. in 1999.
 The company has production bases in Japan, Mexico, Europe and China and is planning a factory in California as well.
 The company plans to reach 1000 MW of production by 2013.
 The company manufactures solar panels and is actively engaged in commercial and utility solar parks.

 Kyocera Solar Modules Review

 Kyocera sells both grid tie and off-grid series of solar panels for residential market.